Republic of Indonesia DGCA Stores & Receiving Inspection Procedures – 2 Days

 ‒ Understand the issues associated with Suspected Unapproved Parts (SUPs) and how to help eliminate the safety risk they impose.

-‒ Identify the key elements involved in auditing an Aviation Stores for compliance to the Republic of Indonesia DGCA Civil Aviation Safety Regulations.
+‒ Identify the key elements involved in auditing Aviation Stores for compliance with the Republic of Indonesia DGCA Civil Aviation Safety Regulations.

 2 days – each day will commence at 09.00 and finish at 17.00, with appropriate refreshment breaks.